 3. Improved Warehouse Management

-Part of good logistics management is keeping your warehouse in check.
+Part of good logistics is actively managing e-commerce warehousing.
 A well-thought-out eCommerce logistics plan lets you optimize the space in distribution centers and proactively restock popular items.

 4. Increased Transparency

 Knowing an item’s delivery status improves your inventory management and customer service.
 With full transparency into your supply chain, it’s easier for you to estimate when your customer will receive their parcel and detect lost items.

 Think about your regular business practices and decide how you should fulfill orders based on them.
 Consider the advantages and disadvantages of self-order fulfillment to determine if it is right for you.

 If you choose to outsource fulfillment, research which eCommerce logistics companies are best for your company.
 The right partner will help you get the most for your and your customer’s money.

 Supply chain interruptions are out of your control.
 Unfortunately, these interruptions affect your delivery schedule.
 Compare the major shipping companies and diversify your suppliers to prevent business slowdowns.
 When more than one supplier is at your disposal, you can order from another if one has a delay.